Beach Fishing For Salmon: Gear And Methods

 Best Fishing Reel For Beach Casting For Salmon

 Thinner lines allow for longer casts but are more susceptible to being cut by rocks and debris.
-Thicker lines are more durable but can compromise your casting distance.
+Thicker lines are more durable but can compromise casting distance.

 Use A Landing Net

-Lures For Salmon Fishing From Shore
+Lures For Catching Salmon From Shore

 Lures like spoons, spinners, and crankbaits are the best when beach fishing from shore.
 For the best distance, casting spoons are the best lure for beach fishing or shore fishing for salmon.